Explore the beauty of gardening in small spaces with us!

 6. Utilize Companion Planting

 Companion planting involves growing certain plants together that benefit each other in some way, such as repelling pests, enhancing growth, or improving flavor.
 For example, planting basil alongside tomatoes can help deter harmful insects while improving the flavor of the tomatoes.
-Marigolds can be planted near a variety of vegetables to repel nematodes and other pests.
+Marigolds can be planted near various vegetables to repel nematodes and other pests.

 This technique not only saves space but also promotes a healthier garden ecosystem, reducing the need for chemical pesticides or fertilizers.
-When planning your garden, research which plants make good companions and group them together accordingly.
+When planning your garden, research which plants are good companions and group them together.

 7. Opt for Multi-Purpose Plants

-In a small garden, it’s essential to choose plants that serve multiple purposes.
-For example, some plants are both ornamental and edible, like nasturtiums, which have vibrant flowers that are also edible.
-Herbs such as rosemary or lavender not only add fragrance and beauty to your garden but can also be used in cooking or as natural insect repellents.
+In a small garden, choosing plants that serve multiple purposes is essential.
+For example, some plants are both ornamental and edible, like nasturtiums, which have vibrant, edible flowers.
+Herbs such as rosemary or lavender add fragrance and beauty to your garden and can also be used in cooking or as natural insect repellents.

 By selecting plants that provide multiple benefits, you can make your garden more efficient and functional while still enjoying its beauty.